CodyQin/SGtSNEpiPy/README.md

 ### 3D Embedding of [`Zachary's Karate Club`](https://networkx.org/documentation/stable/_modules/networkx/generators/social.html#karate_club_graph)

 For the 3D embedding, `SGtSNEpiPy` is used the same way as for the 2D embedding.
-For the 3D visualization, the graph can be viewed from various view points via rotation.
+For the 3D visualization, the graph can be viewed from various viewpoints via rotation.
-We created an animation gif file with [matplotlib.pyplot](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html), [matplotlib.animation](https://matplotlib.org/stable/api/animation_api.html), and
+We created an animated `gif` file with [matplotlib.pyplot](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html), [matplotlib.animation](https://matplotlib.org/stable/api/animation_api.html), and